nuxleus/flexwikicore/tools/WebTestConsole/readme.txt

 webtestconsole /baseUrl=http://your.server.com/path/to/wiki/
   /iterations=n /urllist=path\to\urls.txt /output=path\to\output.csv
-  /tag=your-tag
+  /tag=your-tag /depthfirst

 An example would be:

 webtestconsole /baseUrl=http://w2k3baseline/wiki/ /iterations=3
   /urllist=urls.txt /output=flexwiki20.csv /tag=flexwiki20

-The command line switches are all required, and have the following
+Most command line switches are required (all but /depthfirst), and have the following meanings:
-meanings:

 /baseUrl=	Specifies the "base URL".
 URLs in the URL file (see
 		/urllist below), are appended to this base URL.